Nativex

-Nativex (formerly W3i) is a mobile advertising platform company headquartered in San Francisco, California and St. Cloud, Minnesota.
-Nativex provides top brands, games and apps advertising technology to engage with their mobile audience.
-Nativex is an authorized ad service provider for Tencent, Bytedance, UC & Baidu.
-Through these partnerships, Nativex provides western advertisers and publishers the ability to market their mobile app and grow their mobile user base.
+Nativex (formerly W3i) is a mobile advertising platform company headquartered in Singapore.
+Nativex is an authorized ad service provider for closed ecosystem media such as Tencent, Bytedance, UC & Baidu; 3rd-party programmatic platforms such as AppLovin, & Unity Ads; affiliate & influencer marketing partners such as InMobi; mobile OEM such as Huawei; attribution partners such as Google Tag Manager and Tenjin.

 The company was listed in American City Business Journals' Fast 50 as one of the fastest-growing companies in Minneapolis–Saint Paul for 2013.

+Core Business

+Nativex provides marketing services including media planning, ad placement, creative production, and advertising data analysis.
+It launched TopWorks Creative Studios in 2020.

 History

 In 2000, twin brothers Rob and Ryan Weber founded Nativex as a desktop-based advertising company.

 On March 1, 2016, Nativex announced that it has been acquired by Mobvista, the largest mobile ad network company in Asia, for $24.5 million.

-On June 1, 2019, Nativex, announced the opening of a new office in Sao, Paulo, Brazil as it looks to build on the growth of its mobile advertising business in Latin America.
-On March 11, 2020, Mobvista reorganized its business to incorporate all client-facing business under Nativex.
+In September 2020, Nativex launched TopWorks, a global creative network that helps advertisers create localized ad creatives.
+Since its launch, it has become an official TikTok Marketing Partner.

+Nativex has established key partnerships over the years to expand its marketing service.
+It is now the official marketing partner of Kwai for Business and the official marketing agency for Sina Weibo, Xiaohongshu, Baidu, and BIGO Ads.